Last week I mentioned that I’d planned a surprise trip for Rob’s birthday. Here’s how it went down:

 February: I decided to book a trip as a birthday surprise for that lovely husband of mine.
 I chose the long weekend in May (even though it’s a few weeks after his actual birthday) and told him that we’d be travelling somewhere, but not where.

 May: I started going crazy from not being able to tell him where we would be going for the trip.
-Keeping secrets from Robert is not something I am accustomed to doing.
+Keeping secrets from Rob is not something I am accustomed to doing.
 I gave him these clues about our destination to see if he would guess it:

 - It’s in North America